What is a market research template?

 - Student satisfaction: Gather feedback on how your institution is delivering on the student experience

-- Net promoter score (NPS): Measure customer loyalty and understand how they feel about your product or service using one of the world’s best-recognized metrics
+- Net promoter score (NPS): Measure customer loyalty and understand how they feel about your product or service using one of the world’s best-recognised metrics

 - Customer satisfaction: Evaluate how satisfied your customers are with your company, including the products and services you provide, and how they are treated when they buy from you

-- Customer service: Gain insights into the contact centre experience, so you can achieve and maintain optimum levels of customer experience (CX) performance
+- Customer service: Gain insights into the contact center experience, so you can achieve and maintain optimum levels of customer experience (CX) performance

 - Event feedback: Measure the effectiveness of your events and how well they meet attendee expectations so that you can continuously improve your offering